Prajithp/ApacheBooster/README.md

-####This project is no longer supported and will not update in the future, due to the bad feedback from the community.
-If you want to use both varnish and nginx on cPanel, you can install unixy varnish http://unixy.net/varnish/.
+####This project is no longer supported and will not update in the future.
+If you want to use both varnish and nginx on cPanel, you can either install unixy varnish http://unixy.net/varnish/ or the active forked version of apachebooster https://github.com/breezylinuz/ApacheBooster.git.

 ApacheBooster
 =============